 Starting January 1, 2025, Pennsylvania replaced its once-every-decade reporting system with mandatory annual reports for most business entities.
 This guide walks you through the new requirements established under Act 122 of 2022, affecting LLCs, corporations, partnerships, and other entities operating in Pennsylvania.

 Nearly all Pennsylvania-registered business entities must file annual reports starting in 2025, including foreign entities.
+Insurance companies continue to report under a separate system and are not subject to standard annual report requirements.

 Your first report is due in 2025 if you formed your entity before January 1, 2025.
 Entities formed during or after 2025 must file their first report in the year following formation.